Hull City

 a bizarre tiger-print design adopted in 1992 generally regarded as one

-The Tigers managed two seasons in the Premier League before they were relegated back into the Championship in 2010.
+The Tigers managed two seasons in the Premier League before they were relegated back into the Championship in 2010 but three seasons later they returned to the top tier after finishing in second place.

 Sources